 Bear in mind that most builds perform poorly when 3 or more people contest the same hero pool.
 This means that if you see multiple people going for one of the Tier 1 strats, it’s not a good idea to go for it as well.
 It might be better to choose one of the Tier 2 strats that isn’t getting contested and is a good counter.

-Assassins are a bit low on the list simply because their consistency score suffers from the fact that they are heavily contested in most games.
-Three Assassin players in the lobby will make it very hard to get the three-star upgrades you need to place high (or win).
+(6) Assassins are a low on the list because their consistency score suffers from the fact that they are heavily contested in most games.
+Bear in mind that the two most important Assassins (Templar and Phantom) will be contested by Elves players as well!
+This will make it very hard to get the three-star upgrades you need to place high (or win).
 If they are not contested in the lobby, they are quite consistent, and they would easily place you top 4 (so their overall place on the tier list will rise).

 Goblins and Gods are unique in the sense that they need a specific legendary unit to work in the late game.
 This makes them inconsistent.
+Hence, they have a high expected score if you manage to get Techies or Zeus, but low nominal score because it's difficult to get the Legendary you require in a lot of games.
 They are easier to make work in lower-skill lobbies, where you can afford to be a bit greedier and to reach higher levels faster.

 Take into account your lobby skill level as well.
 It changes the viability of some strats!

-Knights are the most balanced out of the Tier 1 strats.
-They have a great gradual power curve.
-CK + the Knight bonus will carry you in the early game, (4) Knights ideally with (2) Undead bonus will carry you in the mid game, and Dragons/Trolls/Hunters will carry you late.
+The idea is that CK + the Knight bonus will carry you in the early game, (3) Knights ideally with (2) Undead bonus will carry you in the mid game, and Dragons/Trolls/Hunters or/and (6) Knights will carry you late.

 Dragon + Knights lineups are Tier one and unlikely to fall off for two simple reasons:

 Knights are versatile, so countering them is actually pretty hard.
 The best you could do is to have multiple control units (Medusa, Tide, etc.) to prevent the DK from freely auto-attacking for as long as possible.
+The (2) Shaman combo is great in this regard - DK is likely to be the highest tier unit on the enemy lineup, which will get him hexed.
 Spreading out is also a good idea in order to avoid some of DK’s splash damage.

-(4) Knights + (4) Trolls is a classic and easy combo.
-You need only 7 units and you have a very solid mid-game lineup – both tanky and deals solid damage.
-Your 8th unit should be Disruptor because he’ll give you some control + the powerful (2) Shamans bonus, which is absolutely great for PvE rounds.
+(3) Knights + (4) Trolls is a classic and easy combo.
+You need only 6 units and you have a very solid mid-game lineup – both tanky and deals solid damage.
+All additional units allow you to get secondary synergies which help out a great deal.

 In the late game, you have two possible choices: